teamRaSM/rnsit/README.md

   - deploy : This is same as that of master branch but with minified css and js.
 So commit here after minification.
   - triald3 : This branch is for dimple js.
   - version : This branch is a dummy branch and have to be deleted.
+  - studentportal : This branch contains the Firebase code for student and placement portal.

   ### Commit all your changes to master branch only.
   ### Commit all the changes with minified files to deploy branch.